sybila/biodivine-sketchbook/README.md

 To start using Sketchbook, download binary for your operating system - you choose between `.app` and `.dmg` for macOS, `.AppImage`, `.deb` and `.rpm` for Linux, or `.exe` and `.msi` for Windows.
 If you need a different pre-built binary for a specific platform, let us know!

-> Note that the binaries are not signed, so macOS and Windows will likely ask if you trust the application or otherwise require you to allow it to run explicitly.
-We do not include instructions for these steps.
+> Note that the binaries are not signed with official developer certificates, so macOS and Windows will most likely require you to grant special permissions to run the app. **On newer versions of macOS, the message is that the app is "corrupted".
+This is still the same issue regarding app certificates.
+You should run `xattr -c /path/to/aeon_sketchbook.app` to ["enable" the app](https://discussions.apple.com/thread/253714860?sortBy=rank).**

 Alternatively, if you want to build the tool locally, the instructions are provided in the Development guide below.
 Note that the local build requires additional dependencies to be installed.